 It may be your instinct to seclude yourself when you start feeling stressed, but sometimes, social interaction is key to staying on the right track.
 Several studies have shown that people who have satisfying relationships with family, friends and their community are happier, have fewer health problems and even live longer — results that are true regardless of the test subjects’ age, gender, health practices or physical health status.

 On the flip side, people who are severely lacking in positive social relationships are more likely to experience elevated levels of stress and inflammation.
 Those who feel connected to others are not only able to keep their anxiety and depression at bay, but they also tend to experience higher self-esteem, have a greater sense of empathy for others and are more trusting and cooperative.

 Whether your lifestyle allows for face-to-face get-togethers with loved ones or you invest in some positive virtual communities, maintaining healthy relationships with others can help ensure your well-being is always a top priority.

 Navigating the various responsibilities that come with being a hardworking, driven professional can often feel like a delicate juggling act.
 You now know that even if things don’t go according to plan and your stress levels begin to rise, there are several things you can do to prioritize your psychological wellness.

-You’re now armed with five tried and true mental health activities for adults, but one of the most effective ways to ensure you keep stress at bay is by mastering your work-life balance.
+You’re now armed with five tried and true mental health activities for adults, but one of the most effective ways to ensure you keep stress at bay is by mastering your work–life balance.
 This becomes especially true with each new responsibility you take on.
-Learn more about how education contributes to your overall wellness by exploring 7 ways learning lead to healthy living.
+Learn more about how education contributes to your overall wellness by exploring 7 ways learning leads to healthy living.